Virginia's 55th House of Delegates district

 Virginia's 55th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 55 represents parts of Caroline, Hanover, and Spotsylvania counties.
-The seat is currently held by Republican Hyland F. Fowler Jr.
+District 55 represents most of Albermale County and parts of Nelson and Louisa counties.
+The seat is currently held by Democrat Amy Laufer.

 Elections

 2017

 In the November 2017 election, Democrat Morgan Goodman ran against incumbent Fowler.